arnesson/cordova-plugin-firebase/README.md

 - {object} profile - new profile details:
     - {string} name - display name of user
     - {string} photoUri - URL of user profile photo
-- {function} success - callback function to pass {boolean} result to as an argument
+- {function} success - callback function to call on success
 - {function} error - callback function which will be passed a {string} error message as an argument

 ```javascript